Topics covered in this blog:

 - Bladder – Many women who have large fibroids may feel the need to run to the bathroom frequently.
 They may also have difficulty emptying their bladder if the expanded uterus puts too much pressure on the tube leading to the urethra.

 - Rectum – A large fibroid can push down on the rectum, making bowel movements difficult.
 This is why it is also possible that some women experience constipation or pain while defecating.

 - Stomach – Some women may experience the feeling of fullness and may not be able to eat as much as they used to.
 This can even lead to significant weight loss.

-If you’re ready to take the next steps, or just want to get more information about treatment, give us a call at 855-615-2555 or click below to schedule online today.
+If you’re ready to take the following steps and want to find out more about enlarged uterus causes, or just want to get more information about treatment, give us a call at 855-615-2555 for a consultation.